The John Sanders Memorial Competition for Young Composers

 since 2009 The Sanders Society has organised a triennial (formerly biennial)

-The winning award currently consists of a cheque for £1000, performance
+The winning award currently consists of a cheque for £1000, consideration for performance

 of the winning composition by three of the country’s finest cathedral choirs